-Successful completion of this program will award 5.67 nursing contact hours for day 1, and 5.58 contact hours for day 2.
+This program meets the criteria for 12.5 continuing nursing education contact hours.
+This includes 6.5 CE for Day 1 and 6.0 CE for Day 2.
 Brigham and Women’s Hospital is an Approved Provider of continuing nursing education by the Northeast Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 QUALITY AND SAFETY PROFESSIONALS

-This program has been approved by the National Association for Healthcare Quality for 10.50 CPHQ continuing education hours.
+This program has been approved by the National Association for Healthcare Quality for a maximum of 12.50 CPHQ continuing education credits for this event.

 NURSE PRACTITIONERS and REGISTERED NURSES